 In a study, published in the NCBI, of 440 adolescents in residential treatment centers, researchers assessed the effectiveness and outcomes of attending a residential treatment center.
-In the study, it was found that problem behaviors in the young people went down significantly after admittance.
-In multiple studies, by the Journal of Child and Family Studies, on the outcomes of children and adolescents being in residential treatment, researchers found promising results on the effectiveness of residential treatment centers.
-In the studies, it was found that acute behavioral and emotional disorders benefited and sustained positive outcomes from the residential treatment, as long as the residential treatment center was holistic, multimodal, and ecological in approach.
+In the study, it was found that problem behaviors in young people went down significantly after admittance.
+Multiple studies by the Journal of Child and Family Studies, on the outcomes of children and adolescents being in residential treatment, found promising results on the effectiveness of residential treatment centers.
+It was found that acute behavioral and emotional disorders benefited and sustained positive outcomes from the residential treatment, as long as the residential treatment center was holistic, multimodal, and ecological in approach.

 RTC as defined by…